daneov/globetrotter/README.md

 This app uses an MVVM architecture to separate View- from business-logic, and leverages a Composition root to define all the dependencies present in the application.
-This allows for easy reference and one location in our code that requires the knowledge to construct them. knowledge to create those dependencies.
+This allows for easy reference and one location in our code that requires the knowledge on how to construct them.

 No UI tests were written due to time-constraints, but a decent level of coverage was achieved by means of the new Swift Testing framework.